coursera79/getdatacourseproject/CodeBook.md

                         dimension.

-fBodyGyro.mean.X        Average for this subject and activity   numeric, range -1 to 1 fBodyGyro.mean.Y        of the mean of the fBodyGuro feature,
+fBodyGyro.mean.X        Average for this subject and activity   numeric, range -1 to 1 fBodyGyro.mean.Y        of the mean of the fBodyGyro feature,
 fBodyGyro.mean.Z        with a separate column per dimension.

 fBodyAccMag.mean        Average for this subject and activity   numeric, range -1 to 1